SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/windows.md

 ### Step 2: Configure the source template

 In this step, you will configure the yaml required for Windows Collection.

-Below are the inputs required:
+Below are the inputs required for configuration :

 - **Name**.
 Name of the source template.
 - **Description**.
 Description for the source template.

 #### Logs Collection
 - **Fields/Metadata**.
 You can provide any customer fields to be tagged with the data collected.
 By default sumo tags _sourceCategory with the value otel/windows
 - **Windows Event**.
 In this section you can select choose among the most widely used windows event channel for which windows event log collection will be enabled.
 You can also provide **Custom Event Channels** providing any customer event channel for which event logs are to be collected.
 - **Forward to SIEM**.
 Check the checkbox to forward your data to [Cloud SIEM](/docs/cse)

 #### Metrics Collection
 - **Metrics**.
 Select the metric scrappers you want to enable.
-By default metric collection for CPU,memory,disk,load,file system,network and paging are enabled.
-Process metric collection is disabled by default.
+By default metric collection for CPU,memory,disk,load,file system,network and paging are enabled and process metric collection is disabled.

 ##### Enable process metric collection (Optional)